Johnny Cueto: 2017: Injuries and inconsistency

 Cueto began his second season in San Francisco as the Giants #2 starter once again right behind fellow co-ace Bumgarner.
 On April 4, Cueto made his season debut versus the Diamondbacks at Chase Field.
 Despite giving up four earned runs on two walks and six hits (two home runs) across five innings, he was able to come away with the win in his season debut.
 In his outing he notched five strikeouts and helped tremendously with the Giants offense, contributing a single, an RBI and reaching base twice in the Giants 8–4 win.
 After pitching seven innings of two-run ball against the Rockies on April 14, Cueto became the first Giants pitcher to win his first three starts of the season in back to back years since Rick Reuschel did so in 1988 and 1989..
 After revealing he had been suffering a blister on the middle finger of his pitching hand since the culmination of spring training, Cueto struck out 10 batters and allowed just two earned runs in seven innings in his second start at Great American Ballpark since leaving the Reds, his fourteenth (fifteenth counting the postseason) double digit strikeout game, and he established the record for the most double digit strikeout games by a pitcher at the stadium (eight).
 Cueto returned to form on May 28 against the Atlanta Braves, allowing one earned run in six strong innings striking out eight batters, while tacking on a RBI sac fly and a sac bunt at the plate.
 Cueto then went winless in his next five starts, before posting his sixth victory of the season after allowing two runs in five innings against the Pirates on June 30.
 He was placed on the DL on July 15 following his first start after the All-Star Break with blisters on his right hand, while later suffering a slight forearm injury in his rehab assignment.
 At the time he was placed on the DL Cueto was 6–7 with a 4.59 ERA in 115 2/3 innings (he had struck out 103), his worst ERA in a single season by that point since he was a rookie in 2008.
+On September 25 at Chase Field, in a 9–2 win over the Arizona Diamondbacks, Cueto struck out pinch hitting second baseman Ildemaro Vargas swinging to start the bottom of the fifth inning for his 1,500th career strikeout.
 Cueto finished the season 8–8 with a 4.52 ERA and 1.45 WHIP in 147 1/3 innings (25 starts), striking out 136 batters as the Giants slumped to the worst record in baseball, finishing the season an abysmal 34 games under .500 (64–98).